 I had never forgotten this and have long been an advocate of what I have always called ”bean-to-bark” products.
 It makes working with all kinds of inclusions easy and the requirements for precise molding just disappear.

-But I never really paid attention to Läderach the company until I spent time on their stand at the Salon du Chocolat in November 2019 here in NYC, a visit that was followed up by email from their PR company about their Valentine’s Day product offerings.
+But I never really paid attention to Läderach the company until I spent time on their stand at the Salon du Chocolat in November 2019 here in NYC, a visit that was followed up by an email from their PR company about their Valentine’s Day product offerings.
 I was sent a box of sample products and took the opportunity to visit their store on Lexington Ave in Manhattan.

 While FrischSchoggi literally means “fresh chocolate” and is used in all Läderach products, the use that appeals to me most – more than a decade on – is in what I think of as barks.
 While they do make a wide variety of pralines (aka bonbons), Läderach is literally a bean-to-bark chocolate maker, offering up about 20 different combinations of white, milk, and dark chocolate with flavorings and inclusions of all sorts.